RicardoBrancas/fibeamerb/README.md

 # About #

-`Fibeamer` is a beamer theme for the typesetting of thesis defense presentations at the Masaryk University (Brno, Czech Republic).
-The theme has been designed for easy extensibility by style and locale files of other academic institutions.
+`Fibeamerb` is a fork of `Fibeamer` for the typesetting of presentations at Instituto Superior Técnico.

 # Requirements #